truper5748/truper5748/README.md

 - hi guys!
 I’m truper.
-- i like games, especially arras.io.
+- i do a lot of things.
 - you can check these links there!
 - bruh
 <!---